spiderr-webb/5062CEM_CW1/README.md

 The program can be run from the CLI by navigating to the project directory where main.py is located and running the command:

 `python3 main.py`

-## Documentation

-The developer documemtation for this program can be found in the wiki.